aggelosbrdn/Acceleration-of-the-Attention-Mechanism-on-Ryzen-AI-using-MLIR-AOHW25_1031-/README.md

 ![NPU Development Workflow](report/npu_workflow.jpg)

 *Figure 4: The NPU development workflow, highlighting the roles of the Python/MLIR hardware generation path and the C++/CMake software compilation path.*

 ### Results and Analysis

-The performance gains of the hybrid model are substantial, reaching over **129x** the speed of the CPU baseline for the full encoder pipeline.
-This impressive scaling is a direct result of the workload becoming **compute-bound**; as the sequence length increases, the number of mathematical operations grows much faster than the amount of data that needs to be transferred, allowing the NPU's computational advantage to dominate the fixed cost of data transfer.

-### Results and Analysis